shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 ## Strategy 1: Let the Light Guide Your Way

 You are a brave soul.
 You don't want to be bound by any rules.
 So you keep it simple.
-You follow wherever the green light tells you to go, unless you've already reached the boundary, where you wait for the signals to turn green (if you have to).
+You follow wherever the green light tells you to go, unless you've already reached the boundary, in which case you wait for the signals to turn green (if you have to).

 ## Strategy 2: Ride Along Main Street